 The vanilla sweet soufflé is a soft and delicate dessert, characterized by the irresistible aroma of vanilla.
-Originating from France, this dessert has spread all over the world thanks to its delicious taste and light consistency.
-The preparation requires few ingredients, but it is essential to carefully follow the steps to achieve a perfect result: the soft texture and unmistakable flavor are the secrets to a successful soufflé.
-The vanilla dessert lends itself to various variations, such as adding cinnamon or using sweetened condensed milk for an even more delicious touch.
+Originally from France, this dessert has spread worldwide thanks to its delicious taste and light texture.
+The preparation requires few ingredients, but it is essential to carefully follow the steps to achieve a perfect result: the fluffy consistency and unmistakable flavor are the secrets of a successful soufflé.
+The vanilla dessert lends itself to various variations, such as adding cinnamon or using sweetened condensed milk for an even more indulgent touch.

-Prepare a sweet béchamel by cooking the flour dissolved in milk, butter, and vanilla essence; make it rather thick and let it cool, stirring occasionally to prevent a crust from forming
+Prepare a sweet béchamel by cooking the flour dissolved in milk with the butter and the vanilla essence; make it quite thick and let it cool while stirring occasionally to prevent a crust from forming

-In a bowl, place the egg yolks and stir gently without whipping, then add the béchamel
+Put the egg yolks in a bowl and stir gently without beating, then add the béchamel

-Continue stirring until the mixture is shiny and homogeneous
+Continue stirring until the mixture is smooth and shiny

-To prevent them from 'falling', be careful not to stir but to incorporate them into the mixture with an under-up movement
+To avoid them 'falling', take care not to mix but to fold them into the mixture with an under-up movement

 Prepare a well-buttered soufflé dish (or individual ramekins) and bake in a preheated oven

-Let it cook for 20-30 minutes without opening the oven
+Cook for 20 minutes to half an hour without opening the oven

 Bowl